The new year of

 K-Kids, The Berlin Intermediate School Builders Club and The Stephen

 Decatur Middle School Builders Club.
 There are two other Kiwanis

 clubs, one for college students known as Kiwanis Cirlcle K Clubs and

 another named Acktion Clubs for adults with disabilities.

-local Kiwanis Club was chartered in 1980 by 25 residents and was known
+Kiwanis Club was organized by 25 residents on February 20, 1980 and

 as the Kiwanis Club of Ocean Pines.
 In 2005 the club changed its name